Virginia Tech Hokies women's soccer: 2020s

-The decade started with a season shortened by the COVID-19 pandemic.
-The team played a shortened out of conference schedule and only eight games in the ACC.
-They finished seventh, and lost in the First round of the ACC Tournament.
-In 2021 the team returned to a more normal conference schedule and posted a 12–6–2 overall record, and went 5–3–2 in ACC play to finish in eighth place.
-The ACC tournament only invited 6 teams, so they did not qualify.
+The decade started with a season shortened by the COVID-19 pandemic The team played a shortened out-of-conference schedule and only eight games in the ACC.
+They finished seventh, and lost in the first round of the ACC Tournament.
+In 2021 the team returned to a more normal conference schedule, posted a 12–6–2 overall record, and went 5–3–2 in ACC play to finish in eighth place.
+The ACC tournament only invited six teams, so they did not qualify.
 They reached the Round of 32 in the NCAA Tournament.
 In 2022, the Hokies finished 10–6–2 overall and 4–5–1 in ACC play to finish in eighth place again.
-The did earn an at-large invitation to the NCAA Tournament, but lost in the First Round.
+They did earn an at-large invitation to the NCAA Tournament, but lost in the first round.
 Their qualification marked the fourth time in five years that the team qualified for the NCAA Tournament.
+2023 saw the Hokies finish 7–8–3 overall and 4–6–0 in ACC play.
+They did not qualify for the ACC Tournament, and missed the NCAA Tournament for the second time in four years.
+The Hokies would rebound in 2024, finishing 14–6–3 overall and 6–2–2 in ACC play.
+They qualified for the ACC tournament for the first time in four years, and reached the Quarterfinals of the NCAA Tournament for the second time in program history.